 “It’s vital that we take steps to break this cycle which will adversely affect your mental health.
 There is a helpful tips guide below on looking after your mental well being.

 “The University of Nottingham have also produced a very helpful piece on primitive brain and the flight or fight response which you may find helpful.”

-Mental health and money stress can develop into a vicious circle where poor mental health makes it more difficult to manage your money, while worrying about money causing your mental health to worsen.
+Mental health and money stress can develop into a vicious circle where poor mental health makes it more difficult to manage your money, while worrying about money causes your mental health to worsen.